nipkownix/re4_tweaks/README.md

  * **Enable debug menu** - Enables the "tool menu" debug menu, present inside the game but unused, and adds a few custom menu entries ("SAVE GAME", "DOF/BLUR MENU", etc).
 More info in the .ini file.

+ * **Change controller sensitivity** - For some reason the vanilla game doesn't have an option to change it for controllers, only for the mouse.

  * **Mouse turning** - Makes the mouse turn the character instead of controlling the camera, similar to Resident Evil 5.

  * **Fix sniper zoom** - When playing with keyboard and mouse, this fixes an annoying bug which would cause your camera to be off-center after you zoomed in with a sniper rifle.

+ * **Fix sniper focus** - When zooming in and out with the sniper rifle using a mouse, this option makes the "focus" animation look similar to how it looks like with a controller.

  * **Fix "Retry/Load" mouse selector** - Prevents the game from overriding your selection in the "Retry/Load" screen when moving the mouse before confirming an action.
 This bug usually causes people to return to the main menu by mistake, when they actually wanted to just restart from the last checkpoint.